huggingface/transformers/examples/pytorch/question-answering/QAT-qdqbert/README.md

 # Huggingface QDQBERT Quantization Example

-Add fake quantization (pair of QuantizeLinear/DequantizeLinear ops) to:
+The QDQBERT model adds fake quantization (pair of QuantizeLinear/DequantizeLinear ops) to:
  * linear layer inputs and weights
  * matmul inputs
  * residual add inputs

+In this example, we use QDQBERT model to do quantization on SQuAD task, including Quantization Aware Training (QAT), Post Training Quantization (PTQ) and inference using TensorRT.

 ## Setup